saFilipJohansson/4D-Chess/README.md

 - Define where pawns promote.
 Define which pieces other than pawns that can promote

 ## List of upcoming features
-- Non-(hyper)rectangle board shapes - circle, tetrahedon, whatever
+- Non-(hyper)rectangle board shapes - circle, square with a hole in it, tetrahedon, whatever
 - Parts of the board where only one player is allowed to be
 - Parts of the board where only one player is allowed to capture pieces
 - More than two players